vitwit/playbooks/README.md

 digital_ocean_api_token="Specify the digital ocean token" ssh_key_name="Specify the name assigned to your ssh key on digital ocean"
 ```
-You can also make changes to the user and denom field shown below
+Additionally, you can modify the fields shown below:"
 ```
 denom=atom
 minimum_gas_price=0atom